-Recruiters should always strive to learn more about a candidate than is written on their resume or cover letter.
+Recruiters should strive to learn more about a candidate than what’s written on their resume or cover letter.
 There’s no way to know a candidate and how they will perform on the job if you don’t have the curiosity and proactiveness to ask the right questions.

 4. Good listening skills